GavinPalmer1984/how-to-win-friends-and-influence-people/README.md

 ## Give honest and sincere appreciation.
 ## Arouse in the other person an eager want.
-- (Gavin) I don't know how to do this yet.
+- (Gavin) I am not good at this.
+I trying to learn how to do this with my children.

 ## Become genuinely interested in other people.
 ## Smile